PLangHQ/plang/Documentation/ErrorHandler.md

 - throw 'Error happened'
 ```

-In this example, if an error occurs during the `get` operation, the `ManageError` goal is called, which outputs the error details.
+In this example, if an error occurs during the `get` operation, the `ManageError` goal is invoked.
+This goal logs the error and throws an exception to halt further execution.

-Note: When you use error handler by calling e.g. `on error call ManageError`, you must throw the error if you want to stop the execution of next step.

 ## ErrorHandler Properties

-ErrorHandler supports several properties that help define the error handling behavior:
+ErrorHandler supports various properties to customize the error handling behavior:

-- **IgnoreError**: Set to `false` by default.
-If true, the error is caught but the execution continues to the next step.
+- **IgnoreError**: By default, this is set to `false`.
+If set to `true`, the error is caught but the execution continues to the next step.
   - Example: `on error 'element not found', ignore`
 - **Message**: Checks if the specified text is present in the error message (case insensitive).
   - Example: `on error 'timeout', call HandleTimeout`